Filial Play Therapy for Parent-Child Connection

 Filial Play Therapy is a powerful, evidence-informed approach that places the parent–child relationship at the centre of healing.

-I offer Filial Play Therapy in Bengaluru, supporting families who want to deepen connection, reduce relational stress, and build emotional safety at home.
+I offer Filial Play Therapy in Bangalore, supporting families who want to deepen connection, reduce relational stress, and build emotional safety at home.

 What Is Filial Play Therapy?